Thomas Pereira: Service at the Kangxi court

 Upon his arrival, Pereira quickly gained the emperor's favour through his exceptional skill in music, clockmaking and mechanical automata.
-He repaired and constructed clocks and musical instruments—among them a celebrated sphaera musica in 1679 featuring self‑playing bells and a mechanical bird, and a grand organ for the Western Church in 1680, reputedly the largest in the East.
+He repaired and constructed clocks and musical instruments - among them a celebrated sphaera musica in 1679 featuring self‑playing bells and a mechanical bird, and a grand organ for the Western Church in 1680, reputedly the largest in the East.
 Appointed Kangxi's first music teacher, he introduced Western musical theory by composing the Lülü Zuanyao (Treatise on Musical Theory), later translated into Manchu.
 He oversaw the Jesuit laboratory after Gabriel de Magalhães's retirement, using 'curious machines' to both entertain the court and secure continued imperial support for the mission.

 Diplomatic role

 Fluent in Latin and versed in the jus gentium (international law), Pereira was chosen as interpreter and advisor during the Sino‑Russian negotiations at Nerchinsk in 1689.
-Alongside Jean‑François Gerbillon, he mediated talks that established a border settlement on equal terms—an unprecedented outcome in Qing diplomatic history.
+Alongside Jean-François Gerbillon, he mediated talks that established a border settlement on equal terms.
+This was an unprecedented outcome in Qing diplomatic history.
 His detailed diary of the negotiations, rediscovered in the twentieth century, has illuminated the Jesuits' role in drafting the treaty.
 In gratitude for their service, Kangxi issued the 1692 Tolerance Decree, which eased restrictions on Christian practice throughout the empire.